Shockwave Therapy (Swiss Dolorclast Method)

 • Achilles Tendonitis

-• Tendonosis
+• Tendinosis

 • Lateral Epicondylitis

 The above conditions are often difficult to treat using other methods and can become chronic.
 With ESWT patients report reduced pain and faster healing, without significant adverse side effects.
-However, the treatment has proven challenging to verify categorically in large controlled studies, in part because the therapist and patient are aware whether or not they are in the treatment cohort or the sham cohort.
+However, the treatment has proven challenging to verify categorically in large controlled studies, in part because the therapist and patient are aware of whether or not they are in the treatment cohort or the sham cohort.
 ESWT is also used to promote bone healing and treat bone necrosis.
 It is an effective alternative to surgical treatment of non-healing fractures.